SFDO-Tooling/CumulusCI/docs/bulk_data.rst

 ---------------

 You can also delete records using CumulusCI.
-You can either delete every record of a particular Object, certain records based on a  ``where`` clause or every record of multiple Object.
-Because ``where`` clauses seldom make logical sense when applied to multiple Object, you cannot use a ``where`` clause when specifying multiple objects.
+You can either delete every record of a particular object, certain records based on a  ``where`` clause or every record of multiple objects.
+Because ``where`` clauses seldom make logical sense when applied to multiple objects, you cannot use a ``where`` clause when specifying multiple objects.

 Details are available with ``cci org info delete_data``